H0j3n/H0j3n.github.io/_posts/2023-11-19-IntigritiCTF-2023-Writeup.md

 }
 ```

-So `getUser()` will get us the `JSON` value of our user which will holds parameters such as `username, firstName, ` as shown inside the codes below.
+So `getUser()` will get us the `JSON` value of our user which will holds parameters such as `username,firstname,lastname,spotifyTrackCode ` as shown inside the codes below and there is no `isAdmin`

 **controllers/user.js**